Summary

 - How do I serve this? npm run start, npm run serve, npm run dev?

 All of this can be solved by using a common makefile across all your projects.
-Under the new world this would become the following:
+So you don’t need to consult the README, remember, or figure it out.

 Specification